Zihang97/Visual-Question-Answering/Sprint5/Readme.md

 # Sprint5
 ## Dataset
-In Sprint5, our purpose is to finish our dataset and use our model to train new dataset.
+In Sprint5, our purpose is to finish our dataset.
 Using Labelme to label our images so that to build our own dataset.

 Here are the examples of our dataset.
 We choose the Eiffel Tower, the Great Wall, colosseum and pyramid
 <p align="left">